icy/dusybox/README.md

 Simple implementations of System Ultilities in Dlang.

-The primary purpose is to understand `Dlang` and to learn about system programming.
+The primary purpose is to understand `Dlang` and to learn system programming.

 ## TOC